Key European & International Funding Deadlines

 - collaboration and communication

 Funding for Connecting Classrooms professional partnerships is intended to be made available for schools that have completed the new range of Connecting Classrooms core skills professional development courses.
-The first deadline closed in May 2016
+The next Connecting Classrooms deadlines are 30 January and 13 March 2017.

 Culture Sub Programme (Creative Europe)

 Creative Europe is the EU programme which supports the Cultural and Creative Sectors.
 It incorporates the old Culture programme, Media and Media Mundus with the majority of the money being for MEDIA funding.
-Cooperation projects can now run for up to 4 years and will have regular annual deadlines in October starting October 2014.
+Cooperation projects can now run for up to 4 years and will have regular annual deadlines.
 Other new rules include the need to have a PIC number (Participation Identification Code) so your organisations details are stored centrally and can be used for a number of programmes including Erasmus Plus without the need to supply supporting documentation.
-The exchange rate for developing your budget will be the rate for 10 December 2013.

-Small Cooperation Projects - next deadline 5 October 2016 (this has now been postponed) and then 4 October 2017
+Small Cooperation Projects - next deadline will be 4 October 2017

 Grants of up to €200,000 with match funding being at 60% of total costs provided.
 This is a higher intervention rate than under the previous Culture programme

-Large Cooperation Projects - next deadline 5 October 2016 (this has now been postponed) and then 4 October 2017
+Large Cooperation Projects - next deadline will be 4 October 2017

 Grants of up to €2 million with match funding of 50% provided.
 You can only be the lead partner of one large cooperation project at a time.